carnivuth/2nd_brain/pages/computer_vision/image_formation_acquisition/STEREO_IMAGE_ACQUISITION.md

 d = b*\frac{f}{z} \Rightarrow z = b*\frac{f}{d}
 $$

-## THE PROBLEM OF FINDING CORRESPONDENCES
+## The problem of finding correspondences

 In order to apply this model the **correspondences between the points of the 2 images need to be computed**, this is not an easy task nether computationally or conceptually, also the models **relays on the 2 images being horizontally aligned**, and to obtained this some computation is needed.